Home

 ABOUT

 The process of drafting, editing, and revising encourages critical thinking and communication abilities goes beyond healing and develops important life skills preparing them for reintegration into society upon release.
-The confidence gained through writing can translate into various aspects of life, aiding in job interviews, relationships, and personal development.
+The confidence gained through writing can translate into various aspects of life, helping in job interviews, relationships, and personal development.

-Writing support is offered for alumni once released from prison including public speaking and publishing opportunities on the IPWW blog.
+Writing support is offered for alumni once released from prison including public speaking and publishing opportunities on the IPWW blog

 Contact us: